 Each and every dish is a gourmet delight in itself and an experience highly recommended.

-When you visit Kamui Seaside Park you can experience fishing for sea urchin and sampling unique sweets and gourmet dishes.
+When you visit Kamui Seaside Park you can experience fishing for wild sea urchin and sampling unique sweets and gourmet dishes.
 This is a place you certainly should visit when you come to Rishiri Island!

 ※ All prices mentioned in the article include tax.